-capacities -- i.e., the fact that they are gradually gaining maturity and the capacity to exercise their rights independently from adults.
-It is central and unique to the CRC to simultaneously recognize children as active agents in their own lives, entitled to be listened to, respected and granted increasing autonomy in the exercise of rights, while also granting them protection in accordance with their ongoing development.
-Each time that it is relevant, children should therefore be explicitly mentioned, and their specific rights expressly reflected, in all relevant UN strategies, plans, documents and communications, and not be subsumed in other, different groups such as 'youth' or 'young people'.
+All persons under 18 years old are children and should be considered and treated as children, regardless of their characteristics, status, behavior, or family relationship, or their alleged or perceived involvement in criminal or other offenses, including terrorism-related offenses.
+Children constitute a group of distinct rights holders under international law,9 whose physical, social, emotional, and cognitive development underpins their evolving capacities -i.e., the fact that they are gradually gaining maturity and the capacity to exercise their rights independently from adults.
+It is central and unique to the CRC to simultaneously recognize children as active agents in their own lives, entitled to be listened to, respected, and granted increasing autonomy in the exercise of their rights, while also recognizing their right to be protected from harm and their entitlement for heightened duty of care.
+Each time that it is relevant, children should therefore be explicitly mentioned, and their specific rights expressly reflected, in all relevant UN strategies, plans, documents and communications, and not be subsumed in other, different groups such as "youth" or "young people".
 These terms are not defined by international law and describe a separate demographic with different (sometimes overlapping) rights.
 Similarly, although girls are often grouped in a single category with women, they in fact should be recognized as a distinct group of rights holders.
-Persons under 18 should not be treated as adults under any circumstances.